adelphi-ed-tech/au-courses/courses/intro-to-programming.md

 variables, functions, repetition/loops, basic data structures (arrays, lists, hashtables), and basic object oriented programming.

+> We are looking at a society increasingly dependent on machines, yet
+> decreasingly capable of making or even using them effectively.<br>
+> ― Douglas Rushkoff, _Program or Be Programmed: Ten Commands for a Digital Age_

 **Class meetings:** Tues.
 5-7PM, Manhattan Center

 **Instructor:** [Matthew X. Curinga](http://matt.curinga.com), <mcuringa@adelphi.edu>